Received – Issue 21 of Slice. I have a short story in it. About THE END OF THE WORLD. Check it out, if you get a chance.

 At the hospital, when I told the nurse with the teddy bear voice how it almost felt like the bees had eaten my skin, she threw her head back and laughed and said, “Oh, but they did eat your skin, silly!
 You have no skin now.”

 Parents who feel guilty about having normal children with eyes and legs and skin send me presents.
-Every day, Gloria (the nurse with the teddy bear voice) dumps a fresh load of packages into my containment unit.
+Every day, Gloria (the nurse with the teddy bear voice) dumps a fresh load of packages into my recovery chamber.

 I appreciate these gifts.
 I do.
-At the same time, I’m hunched at the bottom of my containment unit, with all this stuff on top of me, trying not to get crushed to death.
+At the same time, I’m hunched at the bottom of my chamber, with all this stuff on top of me, trying not to get crushed to death.

 Guilt is real.
 It’s a real thing.
 It weighs about 800 pounds, I’d say.
 And counting.